 Our 7 day journey through Ireland is infused with activities, scenery, castles, adventure, history, heritage, culture and wildlife.

-Get ready for a week full of active adventure and stunning vistas!
+Our Zest Ireland Tours always promise a week of active adventure and stunning vistas!

-We depart from Dublin and travel to County Cork which is located in the stunning South West of Ireland.
-As we make our way to our first destination we will stop en route for a fantastic photo opportunity at the famous medieval round tower, chapel and cathedral at The Rock of Cashel.
+Your adventure tour of Ireland begins as we depart Dublin for County Cork, located in the stunning South West of Ireland.
+As we make our way to our first destination, we will stop en route for a fantastic photo opportunity at the famous medieval round tower, chapel and cathedral at The Rock of Cashel.

 Lonely Planet describes Cork as “at the top of its game, sophisticated, vibrant and diverse” and we completely agree.
 It is one of Europe’s most vibrant cities and locals would argue that it is the REAL capital of Ireland.
 Begin your Cork experience with a kiss of the Blarney Stone and may you be granted “the gift of the gab“.
 Then take the time to explore the gardens, castle and rock close.